TeamWhat/what-stored-in-a-mobile-device-android/doc/Documentation.md

 $ exit
 # exit
 ```
 The password must be at least 8 characters long.
+The ruby on rails application uses the "Devise" gem to handle user accounts.

 Architecture